ProtoArgNet: Interpretable Image Classification with Super-Prototypes and Argumentation [Technical Report]: Preliminaries

 In this work, we extend SpArX to make ProtoArgNet interpretable and explainable.
-An illustration is given in Figure~\ref{fig:architecture}: neurons in the MLP component of ProtoArgNet are treated as arguments, alongside the similarity scores from the super-prototypes, which serve as the input features for the MLP in our architecture (see the examples in Section~\ref{sec:ProtoArgNet} for further details on this illustration).
-Similarly to the original SpArX, we experiment with sparsification by various compression ratios (Section~\ref{sec:complexity}), showing that ProtoArgNet can provide explanations that are both sparse and faithful for image classification.
+An illustration is given in Figure~\ref{fig:architecture}: activation maps in the super-prototype layers of ProtoArgNet are treated as arguments, alongside the Channel-Wise Maxes (CWMs) that localize the prototypes, which serve as the input features for the super-prototypes layers in our architecture, as presented next.